Mark Holden: 2008–2020: Theatre, Dancing with the Stars and autobiography

+2026: Album re-releases and new album

+Throughout 2026, Holden five of Holden's released will be re-released following an agreement between Holden's own Dream Dealers label and MGM Distribution.
+The first was A Tribute to Tex Morton in January, followed by Live At The George Ballroom in April.

+On 3 July 2026, Holden released the single "Every Little Thing", the first from a new album titled Now and Then and Shirley MacLaine, scheduled for release on 28 August 2026.

 Personal life

 Holden became a father at the age of 20.
 His son Cane was born in 1974.
 Holden's second child Katie was born in 1995.

 Holden graduated with a Bachelor of Laws from the University of Adelaide in 2001, which he completed externally at Monash University.
 He was close to completing the degree in 1974 when his music career took off.
 In November 2009 he signed the Victorian Bar roll, reading with barrister William Lye, and is now practising full-time at the Victorian Bar.

 He has suffered several bone fractures as a direct result of osteoporosis, and featured on an awareness ad on Channel 7.
 He also suffered from thyroid cancer in 2010.
 In September 2015 he announced that his cancer had returned.

 He is a long-time supporter of the Adelaide Football Club, and was made an ambassador of the club in 2006.
 Holden is an ambassador of Blue September, an organisation supporting men with cancer.